Delivering for our community - consistently and sustainably

 - Further improvements in making all Council meetings and documents easily accessible in real-time and for playback.

-- Further improvements with resident consultations on key initiatives the Council is planning - we introduced the new Talking Point engagement platform this year - https://talkingpointtunbridgewells.uk.engagementhq.com/
+- Further improvements with resident consultations on key initiatives the Council is planning - we introduced the new Talking Point engagement platform in 2022 - https://talkingpointtunbridgewells.uk.engagementhq.com/

 We have delivered the Southborough community centre providing significantly upgraded community facilities and a new medical centre.
 Shortly the new Amelia Scott community centre will open in central Tunbridge Wells providing adult education, library and museum facilities.
 We are working on further community centre improvements for Cranbrook and we have prioritised investment plans for the TN2 community centre in our upcoming Local Plan.